TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

      - ±1σ committee intervals cover too few or too many true values
    * - VarianceAlignment
      - 0.5–1.5
-     - Mean predicted variance is not commensurate with mean squared error; ratios > 1.5 are typical for BaggingRegressor and should be interpreted as relative indicators rather than absolute failures
+     - Mean predicted variance is not commensurate with mean squared error; ratios > 1.5 are more common with the sklearn ``BaggingRegressor`` fallback (bootstrap resampling induces excess inter-tree variance) than with the real AdaBoost agent, and should be interpreted as relative indicators rather than absolute failures
    * - UncertaintyEvolution
      - slope ≥ −0.05
      - Uncertainty is collapsing faster than data collection justifies